-Most commonly affected group by spinal cord injuries (SCI) are young males, having
+The most commonly affected group by spinal cord injuries (SCI) are young males, having a

-M:F = 4:1, with average age of 30 years.^{1,2} The commonest etiology of these injuries are motor-vehicular accidents, accounting for almost half of all injuries.
-Classifying site wise, SCIs are most commonly encountered in cervical spine followed by thoraco-lumbar segment.
+M: F = 4:1, with an average age of 30 years.^{1,2} The commonest etiology of these injuries is motor-vehicular accidents, accounting for almost half of all injuries.
+Classifying site-wise, SCIs are most commonly encountered in the cervical spine followed by the thoracolumbar segment.

-The treatment aim of every SCI is restoring of max possible function in patients, helping them lead a disability free life.
-For these patients the treatment aims at protection of healthy neural tissues, recovering of damaged cord and nerves, and providing optimum positioning for the muscle & bone to recover.
+The treatment aim of every SCI is restoring of max possible function in patients, helping them lead a disability-free life.
+For these patients the treatment aims at the protection of healthy neural tissues, recovering of damaged cord and nerves, and providing optimum positioning for the muscle & bone to recover.
 Surgical stabilization of the spine prevents any more mechanical injury to the already injured cord.
-Surgical treatment gives the benefit of: (a) immediate stabilization of the spine, (b) deformity correction, and (c) aid to improvement of neurology by relieving any residual compression of the neural tissue.
+The surgical treatment gives the benefit of (a) immediate stabilization of the spine, (b) deformity correction, and (c) aid to the improvement of neurology by relieving any residual compression of the neural tissue.

-This study aimed at obtaining clinical, functional and radiological results of the short-segment-fixation (SSF) for thoraco-lumbar (TL) fractures and to assess the advantages and complications of SSF with intertransverse fusion in TL fractures.
+This study aimed at obtaining clinical, functional, and radiological results of the short-segment fixation (SSF) for thoracolumbar (TL) fractures and to assess the advantages and complications of SSF with intertransverse fusion in TL fractures.